UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 to process URIs into strings for delivery to DPLA.
 We recognize that this goes against our general philosophy to use URIs when possible.

-To better understand UTK's use of this element some background information is helpful.
+To better understand UT's use of this element some background information is helpful.
 At UTK the information we share in this element is not consistent with the definition of :code:`recordContentSource` - "The code or name of the entity (e.g. an organization and/or database) that either created or modified the original record."
 While we work with other partners, like the Children's Defense Fund and the McClung Museum, we are still technically the creators of the records in these